Blog Articles

 Employee Handbook Acknowledgment

 An employee handbook includes human resources and legal information, corporate regulations, company benefits and perks, and information about your operations.
-It would be best if you gave this handbook to employees early for them to examine and sign an acknowledgment of receipt.
+It would be best to give this handbook to employees early so they can examine and sign an acknowledgment of receipt.

 Policy Acknowledgments